-With the addition of Buell's men, the Federal force of around 40,000 outnumbered Beauregard’s army of fewer than 30,000.
-Beauregard, however, was unaware of Buell’s arrival.
-Therefore, when William Nelson’s division of Buell’s army launched an attack at 6:00 am on April 7, Beauregard immediately ordered a counterattack.
-Though Beauregard's counter thrust was initially successful, Union resistance stiffened and the Confederates were compelled to fall back and regroup.
+Nelson’s division of Buell’s army launched their attack at 6:00am on April 7, followed by the rest of the combined Union armies.
+Lew Wallace’s Third Division joined in the attack from the Union right.
+Beauregard immediately ordered a counterattack.
+Though his force was initially successful, Union resistance stiffened and the Confederates were compelled to fall back and regroup all along their line.
 Beauregard ordered a second counterattack, which halted the Federals' advance but ultimately ended in stalemate.
-By this point, Beauregard realized he was outnumbered and, having already suffered tremendous casualties, broke contact with the Yankees to began a retreat to Corinth.
+The timberclads USS Tyler and USS Lexington provided naval artillery support to Grant’s left flank from the Tennessee River.
+Around 3:00pm, Beauregard realized he was outnumbered and, having already suffered tremendous casualties, broke contact with the Yankees and retreated toward Corinth.

 Join t Fight